Updated: Apr 30, 2021

-In addition to proving to outsiders that student athletes are more than just athletes and maneuvering through COVID-19, black student athletes continue to fight the reality of racism.
+In addition to proving to outsiders that student athletes are more than just athletes and maneuvering through the COVID-19 pandemic, black student athletes continue to fight the reality of racism.

-During this catastrophe, ETSU has created a platform for their athletes to be informative.
-While some may view this as a small gesture, student athletes like Alyssa Ceja-Pena have felt that she made the right decision coming to ETSU.
+ETSU has created a platform for their athletes to be informative.
+While some may view this as a small gesture, it made student athlete Alyssa Ceja-Pena feel like attending school at ETSU was the right decision.

-Ceja-Pena, a California native and Mexican American, confessed she’d never seen confederate flags until she came to Johnson City, Tenn.
-However, the unity walks and the Director of Intercollegiate Athletics, Scott Carter, have made her feel welcomed as a person of color.
+Ceja-Pena, a California native and Mexican American, confessed she’d never seen a confederate flag until she came to Johnson City.
+However, the unity walks have made her feel welcomed.

-Some black or person of color student athletes may not deal with racism firsthand every day, however there are thousands of black people who die as a result of racism.
+While not all student athletes may deal with racism first hand, there are thousands of others who suffer as a result of racism.

-“It is not normal to see black people being lynched and becoming a hashtag every week,” said student athlete Aliyah Hill.
+“It is not normal to see black people being lynched and becoming a hashtag every week,” said ETSU track and field athlete Aliyah Hill.

-Ceja-Pena, a nursing major, indicated how important it is for her, a person of color, to enter the medical field.
-By taking advantage of East Tennessee State University’s nursing program, Ceja-Pena is hopeful that she will be among many who will carry the agenda to irradicate the intuitional racism that continues to exist within the medical field.
+Ceja-Pena is a nursing major, and she indicated how important it is for her, as a person of color, to enter the medical field.
+By taking advantage of ETSU’s nursing program, Ceja-Pena is hopeful that she will be among many who will carry the agenda to eradicate the institutional racism that continues to exist within the medical field.

-These same athletes have also revealed that seeing so much support from not only their athletic administrative staff, but ETSU students and some residents in the Johnson City area has made them feel as if they are finally being heard and they have a small village behind them.
+ETSU athletes have revealed that seeing so much support from not only their athletic administrative staff, but also other ETSU students and the residents in the Johnson City area, has made them feel as if they are finally being heard.